shafeek26/SEO-home-page/readme.md

 **I'm passionate about opensource and want to become a Full Stack Developer.**

-# Project Name : SEO Landing Page !
+# Project Name : Crypto Landing Page !

 In this project i have created a landing page from scratch.
 And i have learnt a lot of things like how to position HTML elements using common CSS selectors,i have also learnt about positions mainly in this project.